dialchain/dial/specs/DiDMethod/Publication.md

 }
 ```

-The next file show the sample publication for the validator organization.
+The next file shows the sample publication for the validator organization.
 ```json
 {
     "id": "mNWVkYzJmYTAtNDcxNy00Y2MyLWJkY2MtZTAwMTJhNDYyZDc0",